anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_13.md

 Notice that the groups can have different sizes.
 So far so good?
 If not, ask for help.
 We can suspect that the statement might be wrong, since the groups seem to have DIFFERENT MEANS.

-Now, we are going to observe a second statment: "the measurement for white students performance is, on average, equal to to the measurement for hispanic students performance".
+Now, we are going to observe a second statment.

+Statmet 2: "the measurement for white students performance is, on average, equal to to the measurement for hispanic students performance".

 Now, what we are doing is to compare the differences, IN EACH SCHOOL, of two different measurments, one for white students and the other one for hispanic students.
 Our statement tells us that the MEAN OF THE DIFFERENCE between the two measurements is, on average, zero.